Qumeric/example-contests-workspace/solutions.md

 ### [EASY IMPL] Masha-Forgetful
 https://codeforces.com/problemset/problem/1624/E
 Just split on segments of len 2 and 3.
 Then DP.

+Fucking answer restoration too...
+I implemented part of it but then got lazy.

 ### [TODO] Shuffle
 https://codeforces.com/problemset/problem/1622/D